 I don’t know what I hoped for when they were babies, but I didn’t know it could be as fun as this!
 I was always so afraid of what might happen next, and that I wouldn’t know how to do it.
 I wanted to cling to the rhythm we already knew.

-It must be part of the human condition to be blinded to the stage we’re actually in.
-Looking back we can see where the struggles were, and feel proud that somehow we made it.
-Like the dark mornings of Autumn, maybe they make it hard to get out of bed, but they also bring the warm glow of candlelit holidays and remind us of everything we’ve done right.
-So we can safely put our feet up, maybe even sleep, in the cozy glow of something familiar and safe.
+All these seasons endure for a reason, and it must be part of the human condition to be blinded to the one we’re actually in.
+It’s not being young or old, but being able to look back and see our struggles, and feel proud that somehow we made it.
+These dark mornings of Winter, maybe they make it hard to get out of bed, but they also bring the warm glow of candlelit holidays and memories of everything we’ve done right.
+So we can safely put our feet up, and sleep, in the coziness of something familiar.